thejonaslab/tinygraph/docs/sphinx/source/quickstart.rst

 TinyGraph implements its own version of common graph algorithms which are efficient on the small, undirected, self-loop free graphs it supports.
 TinyGraph implements its own connected components, minimum cycle detection, and shortest path algorithms.
-For details on all of TinyGraph's algorithms, see the :ref:'api'.
+For details on all of TinyGraph's algorithms, see :ref:`api`.

 .. code-block:: python